canonical/ubuntu-pro-docs/open-case.rst

 * any other information you think is relevant
 * any logs, error messages, screenshots

-*Impact* - tell us how the problem affects your organisation
+:guilabel:`Impact` - tell us how the problem affects your organisation

 If you are able to share a *sosreport* (below), this will help us respond faster and more accurately.